Improving Electronic Reliability - Through Product and Process Qualification at NPL (webinar series)

 These FREE online webinars provide the opportunity to draw on years of practical experience without the participant needing to leave his/her desk - to participate, all that is needed is a phone line and Internet access.
 Please note that registration is essential.

-Each webinar lasts approximately 60 mins (and is limited to 100 registrations).
+Each webinar lasts approximately 60 mins (and is limited to 100 delegate/company registrations).
 After the webinar, participants receive a copy of all of the slides and a listing of all relevant technical reports which can be downloaded for FREE.

 Please note that all webinars are at UK time - check local time in other countries here

-Presented by Martin Wickham, NPL
+Presented by Ling Zou, NPL

-Wednesday 19 November 2014 (14:30 hrs UK time)
+Monday 16 November 2015 (14:30 hrs UK time)